 The frequency of the auxiliary unit will track that of the master.
-The output phase angle of phase 1/A will be locked to the auxiliary unit as well.
-(See LKM/LKS supplemental specifications for phase accuracy).
+The output phase angle of phase 1/A will be locked to the auxiliary unit as well to within 3°.
 This allows split phase or six phase configurations to be created.